windup/windup.github.io/src/content/blog/new-reports/index.md

 ### Server resources

-- You can see all Datasources, JMS detinations, JMS Connection Factories, and Thread pools identified in your application.
+- You can see all Datasources, JMS destinations, JMS Connection Factories, and Thread pools identified in your application.

 ![Application server resources](server_resources.png "Application server resources")